Justification of Red List Category

 Important populations exist at Isles Crozet (2.2 million pairs, including 1 million on Iles des Pingouins), Kerguelen (1.8 million pairs), Heard Island (1 million pairs), South Georgia (1 million pairs) and Marion Island (290,000 pairs).
 The population in the Patagonian Shelf region is estimated at 25,000 breeding pairs (Oehler et al. 2008, Kirkwood et al. 2007, Crossin et al. 2013).
 The Falkland Islands (Malvinas) population is estimated at no more than 1000 individuals (Stanworth Pers.
 Comm.).
 The rest of the population is contained in Chile in at least 12 known colonies.
 Diego Ramirez is the largest colony with 15,600 pairs (Kirkwood et al. 2007).

-Geolocation tracking during winter revealed that individuals from Kerguelen showed strong inter-annual fidelity to their wintering sites.
-They spent most of their time in a narrow latitudinal band (47-49 degrees S) within the central Indian Ocean (70-110 degrees E), corresponding oceanographically to the Polar Frontal Zone (Bost et al. 2009; Thiebot et al.2011).
+Winter PTT tracking from Marion Island shows some association with mesoscale eddies and sub-mesoscale filaments (Whitehead et al. 2016).
+Geolocation tracking from Kerguelen during winter revealed that individuals showed strong inter-annual fidelity to their wintering sites.
+They spent most of their time in a narrow latitudinal band (47°-49° S) within the central Indian Ocean (70°-110° E), corresponding oceanographically to the Polar Frontal Zone (Bost et al. 2009, Thiebot et al. 2011).
 In contrast, individuals from South Georgia spend most of their time widely distributed across the Scotia Sea during winter (Ratcliffe et al. 2015).

 Macaroni penguins nest on level to steep ground, often walking hundreds of metres across steep scree slopes to nest-sites.
 Whatever the locality, the breeding cycle is characterized by a high level of synchrony with a laying period protracted over a period of less than 2 weeks.
 Breeding areas usually have little or no vegetation due to erosion by birds.

 Macaroni penguins are pelagic foragers, searching for prey at moderate depths, usually less than 50 m.
-They feed mainly on small krill (Marchant and Higgins 1990); at South Georgia they feed extensively on Antarctic krill (Euphausia superba), while at Crozet and Kerguelen they have a more diverse diet, feeding on small euphausiids, amphipods (Themisto gaudichaudii) and small amounts of myctophid fish.
+They feed mainly on small krill (Marchant and Higgins 1990, Deagle et al. 2008); at South Georgia they feed extensively on Antarctic krill (Euphausia superba), while at Crozet and Kerguelen they have a more diverse diet, feeding on small euphausiids, amphipods (Themisto gaudichaudii) and small amounts of myctophid fish.
 Their diets show a shift after incubation, with an increase in fish (myctophid).
 During their winter dispersal, they rely mostly on crustaceans (Bost et al. 2009).

 Macaroni penguins show extensive changes in their foraging range throughout their breeding cycle.
-For example, incubating birds from Crozet target the distant, turbulent waters of the sub-Antarctic Front (Bon et al. 2015) while South Georgia and Kerguelen birds target the waters of the Polar Front (Barlow and Croxall 2000, Bon, PhD 2016).
-Brooding birds forage closer to their colonies over the shelf and the shelf break, increasing their range during crèche (Trathan et al. 2006, Barlow & Croxall 2002, Crossin et al. 2015, Bon, PhD 2016).
+For example, incubating birds from Crozet target the distant, turbulent waters of the sub-Antarctic Front (Bon et al. 2015) while South Georgia, Kerguelen and Prince Edward Islands birds target the waters of the Polar Front (Barlow and Croxall 2000, Bon et al. 2015, Whitehead et al. 2016).
+Brooding birds forage closer to their colonies over the shelf and the shelf break, increasing their range during crèche (Trathan et al. 2006, Barlow and Croxall 2002, Crossin et al. 2015, Bon et al. 2015, Whitehead et al. 2016).

 Conservation Actions Underway